Empowerment isn’t an attitude or feeling, or something you merely grant or bestow upon your leaders.

 They are internally motivated and inspired to lead!
 They become loyal and fiercely committed to the vision.

-These leaders are now set free to lead for the good of the organization without fear of micro-management, mistrust, or political manifestations such as power plays and end-runs.
+These leaders are now given freedom to lead for the good of the organization without fear of micro-management, mistrust, or political behaviors such as power plays and end-runs.